anu30singh/Awaaz/README.md

 ## What it does?

-Awaaz is an informative website , build for establishing communication.
-We take complaints from public and through us , their complains are sent to authorities concerned.
-It provides platform to user to express their concerns to government institution.
+Aawaaz is an informative website, build for establishing communication.
+We take complaints from the public and through us, their complaints are sent to the authorities concerned.
+It provides a platform for users to express their concerns to a government institution.

 ## How we built it?